Silas Bent (judge)

-Silas Bent (April 4, 1768 – November 20, 1827) was an American attorney and jurist who served as a Judge of the Missouri Supreme Court from 1817 to 1821.
-His son, Charles Bent, was a fur trader and appointed as the first territorial governor of New Mexico.
-His other sons William, George, and Robert had been in business with Charles and built Bent's Old Fort and other outposts of trade in the American Southwest.
+Silas Bent Jr. (April 4, 1768 – November 20, 1827) was an American land surveyor, attorney, and jurist who served as a Judge of the Missouri Supreme Court from 1817 to 1821.
+His son, Charles Bent, was a fur trader and appointed as the first territorial governor of New Mexico during the United States invasion of Mexico in the Mexican-American War.
+Three of his other sons William, George, and Robert had been in business with Charles and built Bent's Old Fort and other outposts of trade in the American Southwest.

 Early life

 Silas Bent was born in Rutland, Massachusetts, on April 4, 1768, one of twelve children, to Silas Bent (1744–1818) and Mary Carter (1747–1831).
 Bent was a descendant of John Bent (1596–1672) a founder of Sudbury, Massachusetts.
 His father, also called Silas, may have been involved in the Boston Tea Party (there are differing opinions) and became a lieutenant colonel in the Massachusetts militia.

-Bent studied law in Wheeling, West Virginia, under Philip Dodridge from the late-1780s.
-Upon marrying Martha Kerr, some time prior to 1800, he and his wife relocated to Charleston, West Virginia, where three of their children were born: Charles, Juliannah (also known as Julie Ann) and John.
+Bent studied law in Wheeling, West Virginia, under Philip Doddridge from the late-1780s.
+Upon marrying one of Doddridge's cousins, Martha Kerr, some time prior to 1800, he and his wife relocated to Charleston, West Virginia, where three of their children were born: Charles, Juliannah (also known as Julie Ann) and John.

+Bent's wife Martha had two sisters and two brothers (including James Kerr, who served in the Missouri House of Representatives and Missouri State Senate and later led colonization, military, and political matters in Texas).

 Career

+Postmaster

 Bent spent brief periods running a store, serving as postmaster of the courthouse in Brooke County, Virginia, and sitting as a judge in the court of common pleas.

+Surveyor

+After the American Revolutionary War, the new nation claimed ownership over Northwest Territory land.
+To encourage white settlement, fund paying off debts incurred during the war, and to apportion rewards for veterans, the United States sold parts of the land to private land speculation companies who facilitated settler colonialism in the territory.

-He moved his family to Washington County, Ohio, where he was appointed deputy surveyor in 1803 to Rufus Putnam, surveyor-general, and where their daughter Lucy was born in 1805.
+Bent moved his family to Washington County, Ohio, where he was appointed deputy surveyor in 1803 to Rufus Putnam, surveyor-general and former founder of the Ohio Company of Associates land company.

+Bent's father (Silas Sr.) had held one share in the Ohio Company of Associates after serving with Putnam in the American Revolutionary War.
+Silas Sr., Putnam, and several other veterans founded the town of Marietta in the Ohio Country.

+The Bents' first daughter Lucy was born in 1805.

+In July, 1805, Bent became deputy surveyor under Jared Mansfield, surveyor-general of the Louisiana Purchase.
+Mansfield had lived alongside the Bents and Putnam in Marietta, Ohio from 1803 to 1805.

+In July 1806, Secretary of the Treasury Albert Gallatin named Bent principal deputy surveyor of Louisiana Territory (acquired Missouri as part of the Louisiana Purchase in 1803).
+He settled with his family in St. Louis on September 17 of that year.